tinnickels/RokuCal/README.md

    - Create credentials (OAuth 2.0 client ID) for a desktop application
    - set the redirect URI to http://localhost:8000
    - Download the credentials JSON file and save as `credentials.json`
+   - Set the publishing status from "Testing" to "In Production" (otherwise tokens expire after 7 days)
+		> Note: you do not need full verification for internal/limited use

 3. Run the authentication setup:
    ```bash